 Supervisor: Dr. Regna DarnellWhat is it about your grad program that enables you to thrive and be successful?

 It is the community in the Anthropology program.
 If I’m stuck grappling with a tough problem, or even if I just need a coffee-run buddy, I can count on the people in my department to be there.
 There is an effort made to encourage and foster bonds and connections between students in different cohorts upon entering the department, which is extremely positive, and ensures that everyone feels as though they have a network of support.

 I love the concrete beach, outside the University Community Centre, during the warmer months.
 During the rest of the year, you can usually find me at the Physics and Astronomy building.
 I’m incredibly envious of their vaulted ceilings and the amount of natural light in the foyer.

 Do you serve on any Department, Faculty, or University committees? ?

-I will serve as the Sociocultural co-president of Western Anthropology Graduate Society next year, and was a society member last year as well.
+I served as the Sociocultural co-president of Western Anthropology Graduate Society last year, and was a society member also.
 WAGS is a great team to be a part of, and I’m happy to work closely with such amazing and interesting people!